Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 A child will become aware of movement, sound, taste, smell and sight, and connect these senses with memory and

-writing, spelling and math is provided.
-A full assessment of children before the age of seven is difficult, except in
+spelling and math is provided.
+A full assessment of children before the age of seven is difficult, except in obvious cases, or

 Some traits you may observe at an early age are: